stevenh6696/recipes/chicken/oyakudon.md

 - Skipped egg yolk and parsley
 - Egg will instantly overcook if no one is watching it
 - tastes fine if you forget about the stock
+- Can pan fry skin of chicken thigh first too